 Timely documentation after reassessing patients.

-Assist with triaging of patients presenting to the department (e.g. patients walking into the department, patients who arrive with BCEHS or Police)
+Assist with triaging of patients presenting to the department (e.g. both walk-ins and patients who arrive with BCEHS or Police)

 Triages all BCEHS crews and patients presenting with police.

 Is the primary contact Nurse for BCEHS delays and patients with Police.
 Can delegate this task if necessary.